MrAminiNezhad/Auto-tunnel-iptables/README.md

 # List of facilities
 1- Server update<br>
 2- Updating libraries<br>
-3- Creating an Iptable tunnel
+3- Creating an Iptable tunnel<br>
-4- Installation and configuration of Hybla and BBR
+4- Installation and configuration of Hybla and BBR<br>
 5- server network optimization<br>
 6- Solving the problem of jumping the tunnel after the server is reset<br>